mooalot/zustand-namespaces/README.md

 # Zustand Divisions API Documentation

-This API provides a modular state management solution using Zustand, offering a structure for managing divisions of state.
-The API revolves around creating and using different divisions of state, allowing for modular and scalable state management in your application.
+This API offers a modular state management solution designed to complement Zustand.
+By introducing a division-based approach, it provides greater flexibility compared to Zustand's traditional slice pattern.
+This flexibility is especially beneficial for managing partialization and other complexities in large state structures.

-There need only be one store, but it is divided into divisions, each with its own state, actions, and hooks.
+At its core, the API enables the creation and use of distinct state divisions, facilitating modular and scalable state management within your application.
+While the architecture relies on a single store, it organizes the state into multiple divisions, each with its own dedicated state, actions, and hooks, ensuring a streamlined and maintainable structure.

 ## Installation